 Food hygiene certificate.

 Food safety regulations require anyone handling food or drink to prove that they can do so responsibly.
-The best way is to simply get a food hygiene certificate.
+The best way is to simply get a food hygiene certificate, though one is not required by law.

 The cost of renting vs buying a food truck

-The biggest question on your mind is probably how much to spend on the vehicle itself.
-This is by far the biggest outlay, but with the right choice and ongoing TLC it could last you for years to come.
+The biggest question on your mind is probably how much of your food truck startup costs should you spend on the vehicle itself.
+This is by far the biggest outlay, but with the right choice and regular maintenance it could last you for years to come.

+How much does it cost to buy a food truck?
 The Nationwide Caterers Association (NCASS) puts the price of a new food truck, complete with fittings and equipment, at between £5,000 and £50,000.
-On Gumtree, second hand prices start at about £1,000 for a simple sandwich and coffee van, going right up to the £30,000 mark for a vintage VW camper kitted out with full kitchen.
+On Gumtree, second-hand prices start at about £1,000 for a simple sandwich and coffee van, going right up to the £30,000 mark for a vintage VW camper kitted out with a full kitchen.

-Although a cheaper motor might get you off the ground for less, you don’t want to be left high and dry when it breaks down in a few months.
-Press second hand sellers on the vehicle and equipment history, research the lifespan of models you’re considering and always take your potential purchase for a test run.
+Although a cheaper motor might get you off the ground for less, you don’t want to be left high and dry if it breaks down in a few months.
+Research the lifespan of models you’re considering before you start a food truck and always take your potential purchase for a test

 Think of your long-term plans with regards to buying or renting.
-If this is a several year venture, do you want to be tied down to someone else’s restrictions?
+If this is a several-years venture, do you want to be tied to someone else’s restrictions?
+Plus, you will probably find that buying outright can be cheaper than renting over the long haul.
 Similarly, if this is a short-term means to an end, is the process of buying and kitting out your own food truck worth it?

 Kitchen and serving equipment

-If you’re planning to update existing kitchen equipment or kit out your truck from scratch, these costs will need to be factored in.
-For most, the equipment should include:
+If you’re planning to update existing kitchen appliances or equip your truck from scratch, these food truck costs will need to be factored in.
+For most, equipment to start a food truck should include:

 - Sinks for hygiene and dishwashing (with draining board)